schmots1/Excel-mysql/README.md

 *add note about forward ports

-(The vm will shutdown sometimes when the Host system sleeps.
-Simply repeat steps 3-4 to restart the vm.

 Unified Parcer output prep:
 * This will remove three tabs and prepare the rest for import to mysql.